 July 2, 1777 - A convention of 72 delegates met in Windsor, Vermont to adopt the state's new constitution.
 It was formally adopted on July 8, 1777.

 July 2, 1777 – Vermont became the first American territory to abolish slavery.

 July 2, 1777 - The British began an informal siege of Fort Ticonderoga in New York.

-July 2, 1818 – Dr. John Watkins was listed as the post master at Fort Claiborne in present-day Alabama.
+July 2, 1818 – Dr. John Watkins was listed as the post master at Fort Claiborne in what was to become present-day Alabama.

 July 2, 1820 – Confederate soldier W.G.
 Riley born.
 He was listed as sick at Union Mills, Va. on Aug.
-23, 1861 and was discharged on surgeon’s certificate at Sangster Crossroads near Richmond on Sept.
+23, 1861 and was discharged on a surgeon’s certificate at Sangster Crossroads near Richmond, Va. on Sept.
 17, 1861.
-He enlisted with Co.
+He late re-enlisted with Co.
 G, 7th Alabama Cavalry at Claiborne, Ala. on Aug.
 8, 1863.
 He died on March 4, 1886 and was buried at Buena Vista Cemetery in Buena Vista, Ala.